Progressive Ensemble Distillation: Building Ensembles for Efficient Inference: Progressive Ensemble Distillation with B-DISTIL

 We informally refer to the process of constructing $\set{\mcF_r}$ given a choice of base class $\mcF_0$, the parameter $R$ and the connection type as \emph{expanding} $\mcF_0$.
-In our experiments, we consider four connection functions: dense connections~\citep{he2016deep}, residual-connections~\citep{huang2017densely}, LSTM gated-connections~\citep{LSTMSchidhuber} and GRU~\citep{cho2014properties} gated connections and other accumulation operations, and consider $R$ as a hyper-parameter.

-Note that while intermediate connections help with capacity, they often reduce parallelizability.
-For instance, weak learners from $\mcF'$ defined here depend on the output of a (fixed) learner from $\mathcal{F}_{r-1}$, and thus can only finish its inference after the previous models is evaluated.
-As a practical consequence dependencies on activation outputs of later layers are preferred, as this allows us more freedom in choosing execution schemes (see Appendix~C).
+Note that while intermediate connections help with capacity, they often reduce parallelizability as models become mutually dependent.
+As a practical consequence dependencies on activation outputs of later layers are preferred, and we use the \citet{deepspeed} profiler to measure inference cost during training rounds and rank models (see Appendix~\ref{sec:dataset}).